 Charles Long serves as Administrator and Economist for the Free Market Institute and Instructor of Applied Business Economics in the Jerry S. Rawls College of Business Administration at Texas Tech University.
 Prior to joining Texas Tech University, Charles worked in purchasing for a wholesale distribution company near his hometown outside of Philadelphia, worked in fundraising for a DC-based education reform non-profit and completed a non-profit management training program while working as a program associate for a charitable foundation.
 Charles earned his bachelor’s degree from Loyola University New Orleans in 2007 and a Master of Science in Economic Policy from Suffolk University in 2009.
 While at Suffolk University, he worked as a Research Assistant for the Beacon Hill Institute for Public Policy Research and an adjunct instructor for the Department of Economics.

-Audrey Redford is a second year Ph.D. student in the Department
+Audrey Redford is a third year Ph.D. student in the Department

 of Agricultural and Applied Economics at Texas Tech University.